Thursday, June 18, 2026

 Bell hops took luggage and put in hotel storage room.

 Checked out of hotel.
 Rosie left mid size bag at hotel.
-We did have bus to put it on.
-I shoved mine in large suitcase.
+We did not have bus to put it on.
+I shoved mine into large suitcase.

-A walk to Acroplis.
+A walk to the Acropolis.
 A winding slippery rough stone path to top.
 Some stairs.
 Final walk had cement sidewalk but slanted and occasional stones left purposely....amusing way to trip.

 Descended and walked to lunch at the "Acropol", indoors.
 Greek/Egyption floral wall murals with maidens adorning walls.